jamesrwilliams/personal-site/content/blog/2019-06-12-text-edit-tip.md

 date: 2019-06-12T11:23:49-04:00
 ---

-I use textEdit a lot to format small snippets of text and code when formatting is not a concern for me.
+I use TextEdit a lot to format small snippets of text and code when formatting is not a concern for me.
 One of my biggest annoyances with this tiny application as how that it always opened to the "open file" dialog when I needed to quickly format text.
 Turns out there is a way to change that!

 ## Open a blank file by default